rajendra-chimala/assignment_submission/README.md

 # assignment_submission

-This is assignment of AIML course assign by instructor samriddha pathak.
+This is assignment of AIML course assign by instructor Samriddha Pathak.